St Bernard's College, Lower Hutt: School crest

 Surmounting the shield is a combination of stars resting on a bar divided into three parts.
 The Latin inscription at the foot of the shield translates to "Look to the star, call upon Mary."

 Sports

 St. Bernard's College has offered many sports as extra-curricular activities.
 It currently offers athletics, badminton, basketball, cricket, cross country, football, golf, hockey, mountain biking, rowing, rugby, rugby league, rugby 7s, softball, swimming, tennis, touch rugby, volleyball and waterpolo.
+The first XV rugby team has three traditional games each year; one with Hato Paora College, one with Francis Douglas Memorial College and another one with Hutt Valley High School.

 List of principals

 With Simon Stack's appointment at the start of 2016, fifteen principals have served St. Bernard's College since its formation in 1946.